What is the return on assets assuming a net profit before tax of $15,000 and $30,000 total assets?

 Prepare for the Certified Associate Constructor (CAC) Level 1 Exam with our quiz.
 Study with engaging questions and comprehensive explanations.
 Perfect your test knowledge today!

-To determine the return on assets (ROA), the formula used is:
+To calculate the return on assets (ROA), you use the formula:

-In this case, the net profit before tax is $15,000 and total assets are $30,000.
-Plugging these values into the formula gives:
+In this scenario, the net profit before tax is $15,000, and the total assets amount to $30,000.
+Plugging these numbers into the formula gives:

 Subscribe